namiheisan/magmanage/README.md

 # Magazine's Production Managament System(magmanage)
 This software is a magazine production management system.
-Ease the exchange between publisher and production company.I wrote it in PHP.
+Ease the exchange between publisher and production company.
+I wrote it in PHP.

 ## How to Install
 Please install for Ubuntu as follows: